linnilsupak/angular-form-comparison/README.md

 ## Homework
 1. On your own branch create from starter, create a login form with template driven form on template-driven-form component.
+(Please put validation into the form for user name and password too.)
 <a href='https://codecraft.tv/courses/angular/forms/template-driven/'>Template Driven Form Tutorial Link</a>
 2. On your own branch, create a login form with model driven form on model-driven-form component.
+(Please put validation into the form for user name and password too.)
 <a href='https://codecraft.tv/courses/angular/forms/model-driven/'>Model Driven Form Tutorial Link</a>
+<a href='https://codecraft.tv/courses/angular/forms/model-driven-validation/'>Model Driven Form Validatoin Tutorial Link</a>
+3. Continue from model-driven-form component, you can write unit test for the login form on model-driven-form.component.spec.ts file.
+<a href='https://codecraft.tv/courses/angular/unit-testing/model-driven-forms/'>Model Driven Form Unit Test Tutorial Link</a>

 ## How to look at the answer
 + To look into the answer for homework#1, change the branch to template-driven-form-answer.